-Services Connected Supplier

-Gas or liquid petroleum gas $\overline{\checkmark}$ Mains gas

-Water mains or private water supply \checkmark Mains

-Electricity $\overline{\checkmark}$ Mains

-Mains drainage $\overline{\checkmark}$ Mains

-Telephone $\overline{\checkmark}$ Vodafone

-Cable TV or satellite

-Broadband $\overline{\checkmark}$ Vodafone

-b.
-Is there a septic tank system at your property?

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply $\overline{\checkmark}$ Council Electricity $\overline{\checkmark}$ Octopus Mains drainage $\overline{\checkmark}$ Council Telephone Cable TV or satellite Broadband b. ls there a septic tank system at your property?
+No (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give details: Communal garden pay monthly towards maintenance. b.

-Shared garden

-b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Roof, common stairwell, external building repairs

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+Yes If you have answered yes, please give Pay £17 per month for maintenance of of, garden etc. C. Has there been any major repair or rephave owned the property? olacement of any part of the roof during the time you d.
+Do you have the right to walk over any out your rubbish bin or to maintain you No - If you have answered yes, please give details: e.

-e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

-f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+If you have answered yes, please give details: f.
+As far as you are aware, is there a public right of way across any part of your property? public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)